Academic Master

 Bold when a lion stepped before my eyes!”

-Dante depicts in the poem that how the wishes, false hopes, and desires make a man live in despair, and the consequences are even more distressing. “… who had made many live in wretchedness” (line 51, Canto 1).
-When the poet meets Virgil, he takes him through the Hell to make him listen to the “groans of hopeless men” (line 115, Canto 1).
-These hopeless men are the sinners who have been suffering from the punishment of the Hell and wish for “a second death” (line 117).
-The term ‘second death’ has been used ironically here which implies that the sinners want another life so that they can lead their lives according to the commandments of God and be completely away from the sins.
-Then the Virgil talks about those people who are in the fire for some time, and they’re waiting for their purification and salvation so that they can be among the blessed people.
-When the author feels coward, he calls upon the great-hearted man who says to the author (lines 45-48, Canto 2),
+Dante depicts in the poem how the wishes, false hopes, and desires make a man live in despair, and the consequences are even more distressing. “… who had made many life in wretchedness” (line 51, Canto 1).
+When the poet meets Virgil, he takes him through Hell to make him listen to the “groans of hopeless men” (line 115, Canto 1).
+These hopeless men are the sinners who have been suffering from the punishment of Hell and wish for “a second death” (line 117).
+The term ‘second death’ has been used ironically here, which implies that the sinners want another life so that they can lead their lives according to the commandments of God and be completely away from their sins.
+Then Virgil talks about those people who are in the fire for some time, and they’re waiting for their purification and salvation so that they can be among the blessed people.
+When the author feels cowardly, he calls upon the great-hearted man who says to the author (lines 45-48, Canto 2),

 Your spirit has been bruised by cowardice,